YOUR GUIDE TO BUYING PROPERTY IN ST ARUBA

-If one is a resident of the USA, UK, Canada, EU, or specific regions in South America, you would be permitted to stay in Aruba for three months without a visa.
+If one is a resident of the UK, Canada, EU, or specific regions in South America, you would be permitted to stay in Aruba for three months without a visa.
+If you are a resident of the USA, you can stay up to 6 months without a visa.

 DO FOREIGN CITIZENS NEED A VISA TO LIVE IN ARUBA?